 On February 20, 2003, the President signed H.J.Res.
 2, the Consolidated Appropriations Resolution, 2003 (P.L.
 108-7).
-This omnibus measure encompasses the FY2003 appropriations of eleven spending measures.
-In general, the omnibus measure maintains longstanding restrictions on the availability of federal funds for abortions.
+This omnibus bill encompassed the FY2003 appropriations of eleven spending measures.
+In general, the omnibus legislation maintained longstanding restrictions on the availability of federal funds for abortions.

-Under the omnibus measure, appropriated funds may not be used to pay for abortions in the federal prison system, except where the life of the mother would be endangered if the fetus were carried to term, or in the case of rape.
-The measure also prohibits the use of appropriated funds and local funds to perform any abortion in the District of Columbia, except where the life of the mother would be endangered if the fetus were carried to term, or where the pregnancy is the result of rape or incest.
+Under the omnibus bill, appropriated funds could not be used to pay for abortions in the federal prison system, except where the life of the mother would be endangered if the fetus were carried to term, or in the case of rape.
+The measure also prohibited the use of appropriated funds and local funds to perform any abortion in the District of Columbia, except where the life of the mother would be endangered if the fetus was carried to term, or where the pregnancy was the result of rape or incest.

-With respect to foreign operations, the omnibus measure provides that none of the appropriated funds and none of the unobligated balances from prior appropriations may be made available to any organization or program which, as determined by the President, supports or participates in the management of a program of coercive abortion or involuntary sterilization.
-Appropriated funds may not be used overseas to pay for abortion as a method of family planning or to motivate or coerce any person to perform abortions.
-In addition, appropriated funds may not be used to lobby for or against abortion.
-Finally, appropriated funds shall be available only to voluntary family planning projects that meet specified requirements.
+With respect to foreign operations, the omnibus measure provided that none of the appropriated funds and none of the unobligated balances from prior appropriations could be made available to any organization or program which, as determined by the President, supported or participated in the management of a program of coercive abortion or involuntary sterilization.
+Appropriated funds could not be used overseas to pay for abortion as a method of family planning or to motivate or coerce any person to perform abortions.
+In addition, appropriated funds could not be used to lobby for or against abortion.
+Finally, appropriated funds were available only to voluntary family planning projects that met specified requirements.

 Under the omnibus measure, funds appropriated in P.L.
-107-115, the FY2002 Foreign Operations appropriations measure, that were available for the UNFPA, and an equal amount in the FY2003 omnibus measure, shall be made available to the UNFPA if the President determines that the UNFPA no longer supports or participates in the management of a program of coercive abortion or involuntary sterilization.
-The omnibus measure stipulates that none of the funds made available to the UNFPA may be used in the People's Republic of China.
-Amounts spent by the UNFPA in the People's Republic of China in calendar years 2002 and 2003, as determined by the Secretary of State, shall be deducted from funds made available to the UNFPA under P.L.
+107-115, the FY2002 Foreign Operations appropriations measure, that were available for the UNFPA, and an equal amount in the FY2003 omnibus measure, were available to the UNFPA only if the President determined that the UNFPA no longer supported or participated in the management of a program of coercive abortion or involuntary sterilization.
+The omnibus measure stipulated that none of the funds made available to the UNFPA could be used in the People's Republic of China.
+Amounts spent by the UNFPA in the People's Republic of China in calendar years 2002 and 2003, as determined by the Secretary of State, were to be deducted from funds made available to the UNFPA under P.L.
 107-115 and the FY2003 omnibus measure.